tomyreyes/Flick-Pick-Vue/README.md

 + Display which platforms each movie can be watched

 ## Special Thanks To:
-[The Movie Database](https://www.themoviedb.org/) and their community for free access to their API Eugene Yu for working on the first version of this project with me.
+* [The Movie Database](https://www.themoviedb.org/) and their community for free access to their API
+* Eugene Yu for working on the first version of this project with me in React.

 ## This application was built using:
 * [Vue.js](https://reactjs.org/)